|

 Named place - Any mode of transport.

-The seller must place the goods at the disposal of the buyer at the seller's premises or another named place not cleared for export and not loaded on any collecting vehicle.
+The seller must place the goods at the disposal of the buyer at the seller's premises or another

 Group F Main Carriage Unpaid